Exceptional North Devon family-run craft workshops

-A short distance down the path from the Clovelly Visitor Centre, next to the donkey stables, you’ll find two craft shops.
-They are well worth a visit during your holiday at Clovelly or elsewhere in the West Country, and offer you the opportunity to take home some stylish gifts for friends and family.
+A short walk along the path from the Visitor Centre, next to the donkey stables, you’ll find craft workshops.
+They are well worth a seeing whilst staying in this lovely part of Devon.
+Also taking home some stylish and unique gifts for friends and family.

-Clovelly Pottery also stocks a range of high-quality decorative ceramics and domestic ware by other Devon and West Country potters, including traditional slipware-decorated earthenware pots by resident potter Caroline Curtis.
+Clovelly Pottery also stocks a range of high-quality decorative ceramics and domestic ware, including slipware-decorated earthenware pots with imaginative, quirky details by resident potter, Caroline Curtis.

 For opening times, please check with the Visitor Centre on 01237 431781 or email: firstname.lastname@example.org